looplanguage/docs/docs/testing/introduction.md

 ## Unit vs Integration tests.

+### Unit testing

 Unit-testing is a way to test the smallest "unit" (Hence the name) of code.
-It is used to check if a small snippet of code does the right thing with a centain input.
+It is used to check if a small snippet of code does the right thing with a certain input.

+### Integration Testing

-Another type of testing that you see alot is: "Integration-testing".
-Integration tests check the whole system, to check if it system does what the user expects its to do.
+Another type of testing that you see a lot is: "Integration-testing".
+Integration tests check the whole system, to check if the system does what the user expects it to do.